Celebrating 100 years of insulin

 Medtronic is working together with the global community to change the way people manage diabetes.
 We aim to transform diabetes care by expanding access, integrating care and improving outcomes, so people living with diabetes can enjoy greater freedom and better health.

-“We want to be an outstanding partner for those living with diabetes.
-To do this, we listen to the community and partner to find ways to drive innovation in everything we do.
-From new product development to support that is centered around what people want and need, we are committed to making the lives of those living with diabetes easier.”
+“We want to be an extraordinary partner for those living with diabetes.
+Our goal is to empower people to live life on their terms, provide support in the ways they need it, and deliver innovation that truly matters.
+We are committed to making the lives of those living with diabetes easier.”

 * Refers to SmartGuard™ Auto Mode.
 Some user interaction required.
 Individual results may vary.